broadinstitute/2024-06-24-python-novice-lesson/episodes/01-intro.md

 new generative AI feature.
 Because this is a little distracting when you accidentally click on the link, we recommend you disable this feature during the workshop.

-Click on the settings ⚙️ icon in the upper right hand corner of your colae notebook.
+Click on the settings ⚙️ icon in the upper right hand corner of your colab notebook.
 Select `AI Assistance` and check "Hide generative AI features".
 ::::::::::::::::::::::::::::::::::::::::::::::::